bertofurth/Seagate-Central-Debian/README.md

 The basic difference is that a 4K page size is more memory efficient and will work better for the case where many different services are running on a unit.
-64K mode however, will allow file serving operations to run more quickly and efficiently and would probably be a better choice if the unit is acting as a dedicated NAS/file server and did little else.
-In addition using a 64K kernel means that users are able to maintain access to the existing data on the large Data partition as created by the Seagate Cental native firmware.
+64K mode however, will allow file serving operations to run slightly more efficiently and would probably be a better choice if the unit is acting as a dedicated NAS/file server and did little else.
+In addition, using a 64K kernel means that users are able to maintain access to the existing data on the large Data partition as created by the Seagate Cental native firmware.
 This is because this large Data partition can only be accessed by using a 64K page kernel.
 Users who choose the 4K kernel will have to reformat the large Data partition using a 4K page size in order to make use of it.

+Our testing showed that using the 4K kernel suffers about a 10 - 25% drop in raw file transfer performance as compared to the 64K kernel.
+This probably isn't all that significant in a home environment.

 If you wish to change to the 4K kernel, simply overwrite the current "uImage" file in the boot partition with the desired kernel image.